 - Hank Hill once had to deal with a bully of his own, who was in fact a young child named Caleb.
 Said child was a totally spoiled brat whose parents wrote off everything he did as being "precocious and high-spirited" while he went about harassing Hank and calling him weird names like "White Shirt" and "Dusty Old Bones".
 All the while, there was little Hank could actually do since Caleb wasn't his child and Hank was a much bigger adult.
 When Hank had taken Caleb's bike after he tried to wreck his lawn, Caleb's parents called the police and Hank was depicted as the bully.
 Hank finally managed to get Caleb's parents to punish him by asking Bobby to act towards them the same way Caleb acted towards him.

-- Butch Magnus on The Boondocks isn't just a bully to little kids.
-He's a bully to adults as well.
-He was actually expelled from a catholic school for assaulting a nun while getting punished, and he managed to beat up a Drill Sergeant Nasty on the Maury show.
-Any attempts by adults to controlling him always results in failure.
+- Butch Magnus from The Boondocks isn't just a bully to little kids, he's a bully to adults as well.
+He was actually expelled from a Catholic school for assaulting a nun while getting punished, and he managed to beat up a drill sergeant on the Maury show.
+Any attempts by adults to control him always result in failure.

-- The My Little Pony: Friendship is Magic episode, "One Bad Apple," handles the issue with the series' special intelligence.
-The Cutey Mark Crusaders meet Applebloom's visiting cousin from Manehattan, Babs Seed, who quickly turns on them when Diamond Tiara and Silver Spoon start taunting them.
+- The My Little Pony Friendship Is Magic episode, "One Bad Apple".
+The Cutie Mark Crusaders meet Apple Bloom's visiting cousin from Manehattan, Babs Seed, who quickly turns on them when Diamond Tiara and Silver Spoon start taunting them.
 After weeks of endless torment by Babs, the CMC plan their retaliation only to learn during its execution from Applejack that Babs is visiting to get a respite from terrible harassment she herself is suffering at home.
 Realizing that Babs was acting as she is to prevent being a target again, they save Babs.
 Afterward, the CMC make it clear that they understand Babs' situation and she is so moved at their generosity of spirit that they reconcile and even gives Diamond Tiara and Silver Spoon what for when they keep harassing the CMC.